ORIGIN : Africa

 WARNING!
 Do not take excessive doses or for long periods of time (not for months at a time).
 Recommended to use for 14 days as a tea, then to break for 14 days, then can repeat again, as the chemical thujone in the plant has potentially toxic properties with long periods of use that can build up.
 Small amounts ad hoc (capful of tincture is fine 3-4 x a week).
 Rather use strong “teas” in times of infection only and for parasites detoxes.
 Don’t use if pregnant or breastfeeding.
 The use of the drug is contraindicated in inflammation of the kidneys.

 Jean-Francois has this herb available for those who may want it.
 Please email him firstname.lastname@example.org to order.

-To learn more about African Medicinal Plants, Jean-Francois is offering his Phytoalchemy Online Herbal & Shamanic Medicine Course on a Special Lockdown Offer here: http://phytoalchemy.co.za/faq/
+To learn more about African Medicinal Plants, Jean-Francois is offering a Special Phytoalchemy Discount Promo on his Online Herbal & Shamanic Medicine Course: http://phytoalchemy.co.za/faq/

 Disclaimer: This information is educational only and does not serve to replace a Doctors diagnosis.
 No claims of curing any condition are made here.